 The Royal National Hospital for Rheumatic Diseases (RNHRD), Bath, known as ‘the Min' is joining with the Royal United Hospital (RUH), also in Bath.
 The two hospitals aim to achieve this once the RUH has achieved Foundation Trust status.
 This decision has been made by the Board at the RNHRD due to the RNHRD's worsening financial position.

-You can read the latest statement from the Min (dated 15 May 2013) here.
+You can read a statement from the Min (dated 15 May 2013) here.

 Many of you will know that the RNHRD provides an excellent ankylosing spondylitis residential course .
 It is a one-off and valued highly by many AS patients, some who have described the course at the Min as ‘life-changing'.

 The Chief Executive of the RNHRD has agreed to meet with the Director of NASS regularly to discuss the issues arising from the ‘joining' with the RNHRD.
 The Director has expressed concern about the joining and has been advised by the Chief Executive that there are no plans to stop the AS course and no current plans to close the building or the facilities.
 The RNHRD expects the AS service to continue once the RNHRD joins with the RUH.